Parasakthi (2026 film): Pre-production

 Pre-production began in May 2024, and was completed after six months.
 A muhurat puja was held at Chennai in early November 2024 with the presence of the film's cast and crew.
 During a test shoot, which was reportedly held in early December in Chennai, Sivakarthikeyan who was requested by Sudha to remove his beard was reported to have denied to do so and left the film.
 Soon after, however, the team shot the promotional teaser for the film and completed within few days.

 In mid-December 2024, Ravi K. Chandran was announced as cinematographer, in his first film with Sudha and Sivakarthikeyan.
-G. V. Prakash Kumar would score the music, in his third consecutive film with the director.
+Prakash Kumar would score the music, in his third consecutive film with the director.
 Sudha further retained her norm technicians, including editor Sathish Suriya, production designer Bindiya Chhabria, art director Karthick, and stunt choreographer Supreme Sundar.
 Actor Dev Ramnath, besides appearing in a prominent role, also served as the creative producer of the film.